matchilling/com.matchilling.www/src/pages/article/2020-04-28-restful-pagination-in-spring-using-link-header/index.md

 ## Quick Introduction

 Additionally, to increasing throughput and evolving your API design, paginating APIs can help with scaling.
 Quite often, APIs need to handle large datasets, and an API call might end up fetching thousands of items.
 Returning too many records can oppress the backend and even slow down clients that can't handle large datasets.
-For that purpose, it's crucial to paginate large result sets and split them into smaller chunks to minimise response times and make the response more comfortable to consume.
+For that purpose, it's crucial to paginate large result sets and split them into smaller chunks to minimise response times and to make them more comfortable to work with.

 Enough for the introduction part, let's get back to Spring.